 Gemalto M2M Technology Brings Success When Other Solutions Fall Short

-Gemalto’s Cinterion M2M technology is integrated in a variety of innovative solutions that enable machines, devices and even trees to communicate on mobile networks to improve processes, productivity and efficiency.
+Gemalto’s Cinterion M2M cyber-security technology is integrated in a variety of innovative solutions that enable machines, devices and even trees to communicate on mobile networks to improve processes, productivity and efficiency.
 The Cargo Tracck solution highlights how Gemalto M2M technology can be applied to help deter crime and protect the environment.
-It is also used to enable secure POS transactions; remotely manage assets, buildings and industrial operations; improve productivity of fleet operations as well as power specialized industrial PDAs for work forces.
-For more information on the many ways in which Gemalto M2M is simplifying and improving the way we live and work, please visit: http://www.cinterion.com/m2m-world/explore.html.
+It is also used to enable secure POS transactions; remotely manage assets, buildings and industrial operations; improve the productivity of fleet operations as well as power specialized industrial PDAs for workforces.